-- 1) If JR or any other public transport company goes on strike (a general strike or a JR strike), the following arrangements will apply: - A. If the strike ends by 12 midnight of the previous day, classes will proceed as normal. - B. If the strike ends by 8 a.m. on the day in question, classes will start from Period 3 (1 p.m.). - C. If the strike does not end by 8 a.m., all classes will be cancelled. - It should be noted that the above does not apply to work-to-rule action at JR or to strikes affecting private railway companies. - 2) If JR in the Tokyo Metropolitan area goes on a limited (local) strike, classes will proceed as normal. - 3) If JR in the Tokyo Metropolitan area goes on a full-scale time-limited strike, the following arrangements will apply: - A. if the strike ends by 8 a.m., classes will start from Period 3 (1 p.m.). - B. if the strike ends by 12 noon, classes will start from Period 6 (6:15 p.m.). - C. if the strike continues past 12 noon, all classes will be cancelled. - 4) If only private railways excluding JR, or the Metropolitan Transport Authority, go on strike, classes will proceed as normal. - 5) If either the Seibu Railway Shinjuku Line or Seibu Railway Ikebukuro Line goes on strike, or even if neither of the Seibu Railway lines are on strike but both Seibu Bus and Seibu Motors go on strike, then - A. if the strike ends by 8 a.m., classes will start from Period 3 (1 p.m.). - B. if the strike continues past 8 a.m., all classes will be cancelled.
+- 1) If JR or any other public transport company goes on strike (a general strike or a JR strike), the following arrangements will apply: - A. If the strike ends by 12 midnight of the previous day, classes will proceed as normal. - B. If the strike ends by 8 a.m. on the day in question, classes will start from Period 3. - C. If the strike does not end by 8 a.m., all classes will be cancelled.

+It should be noted that the above does not apply to work-to-rule action at JR or to strikes affecting private railway companies.

+- 2) If JR in the Tokyo Metropolitan area goes on a limited (local) strike, classes will proceed as normal. - 3) If JR in the Tokyo Metropolitan area goes on a full-scale time-limited strike, the following arrangements will apply: - A. If the strike ends by 8 a.m., classes will start from Period 3. - B. If the strike ends by 12 noon, classes will start from Period 6. - C. If the strike continues past 12 noon, all classes will be cancelled. - 4) If only private railways excluding JR, or the Metropolitan Transport Authority, go on strike, classes will proceed as normal. - 5) If either the Seibu Railway Shinjuku Line or Seibu Railway Ikebukuro Line goes on strike, or even if neither of the Seibu Railway lines are on strike but both Seibu Bus and Seibu Motors go on strike, then the following arrangements will apply: - A. If the strike ends by 8 a.m., classes will start from Period 3. - B. If the strike continues past 8 a.m., all classes will be cancelled.

-Method of Contact in case of an Emergency
+Method of Contact in Case of an Emergency